Triple Intervention

-The Tripartite Intervention or Tripartite Intervention (三国干渉, Sangoku Kanshō) was a diplomatic intervention by Russia, Germany, and France on 23 April 1895 over the harsh terms of the Treaty of Shimonoseki imposed by Japan on the Qing dynasty of China that ended the First Sino-Japanese War.
-The goal was to stop Japanese expansion in China.
-The Japanese reaction against the Triple Intervention was one of the causes of the subsequent Russo-Japanese War.
+The Triple Intervention or Tripartite Intervention (三国干渉, Sangoku Kanshō) was a diplomatic intervention by Russia, Germany, and France on 23 April 1895 over the terms of the Treaty of Shimonoseki, imposed by Japan on Qing China at the end of the First Sino-Japanese War.
+The treaty, signed on 17 April, had ceded the island of Taiwan and the Liaodong Peninsula to Japan.
+In response, the three Western powers advised Japan to renounce the Liaodong Peninsula on the grounds that it would cause instability; Japan, anxious to keep their goodwill, did so by treaty on 8 November.
+The Japanese public was outraged, especially after Russia obtained a 25-year lease on the peninsula in 1898.
+The reaction against the Triple Intervention was one of the causes of the Russo-Japanese War of 1904–1905, in which Japan won the Russian lease on the peninsula.

 Treaty of Shimonoseki

 Per the terms of the Treaty of Shimonoseki, Japan was awarded the Liaodong Peninsula including the harbor city of Port Arthur, which it had conquered from China.
-Immediately after the terms of the treaty became public, Russia—with its own designs and sphere of influence in China—expressed concern about Japanese acquisition of the Liaodong Peninsula and the possible impact of the terms of the treaty on the stability of China.
-Russia persuaded France and Germany to apply diplomatic pressure on Japan for return of the territory to China in exchange for a larger indemnity.
+Immediately after the terms of the treaty became public, Russia—with its own designs and sphere of influence in China—expressed concern about the Japanese acquisition of the Liaodong Peninsula and the possible impact of the terms of the treaty on the stability of China.
+Russia persuaded France and Germany to apply diplomatic pressure on Japan for the return of the territory to China in exchange for a larger indemnity.

 The European powers

+Russia

-Russia had the most to gain out of the Triple Intervention.
-In the preceding years, Russia had been slowly increasing its influence in the Far East.
-The construction of the Trans-Siberian Railway and the acquisition of a warm-water port would enable Russia to consolidate its presence in the region and further expand into Asia and the Pacific.
-Russia had not expected that Japan would be victorious against China.
+Russia had the most to gain from the Triple Intervention.
+In the preceding years, Russia had been slowly increasing its influence in the Far East since at least the Treaty of Aigun in 1858 and the building of her warm water port in Asian waters, Vladivostok.
+The construction of the Trans-Siberian Railway and the acquisition of another warm-water port on the China Seas would enable Russia to consolidate her presence in the region and further expand into Asia and the Pacific.
+Russia did not believe that the Japanese would be victorious against China in 1894.
 Port Arthur falling into Japanese hands would undermine its own desperate need for a warm-water port in the East.

+France

-France was obligated to join Russia under the 1892 treaty.
-Although French bankers did have financial interests in Russia (especially railroads), France had no territorial ambitions in Manchuria, since its sphere of influence was in southern China (see Sino-French War).
-The French actually had cordial relations with the Japanese: French military advisors had been sent to train the Imperial Japanese Army and a number of Japanese ships had been built in French shipyards.
-However, France did not wish to be diplomatically isolated, as it had been previously, especially given the growing power of Germany.
+France was obligated to join Russia due to their 1893 military alliance.
+French bankers did have financial interests in Russia, especially in railroads.
+However, France had no territorial ambitions in Manchuria, as its sphere of influence was in southern China (see Sino-French War).
+The French actually had cordial relations with the Japanese: French military advisors had been sent to train the Imperial Japanese Army since the expeditionin 1867 and a number of Japanese ships were built in French shipyards.
+However, France did not wish to be diplomatically isolated, as she had been previously during Bismarck’s diplomatic quarantine of revanchist France after the Franco-Prussian War, especially given the growing power of Germany.